 California has long been known as the car capital, for good reason.
 We drive enough that transportation is now nearly 20% of family expenses and is the largest contributor of dangerous air pollution and climate change.

 But California is also a place where we value choices, health, and prosperity.
-And that is why Californians are embracing choices in how they get around -- demanding fast, affordable transit, safe walking and bicycling, shuttles and vanpools, and more.
+And that is why Californians are embracing choices in how they get around -- demanding fast, affordable public transportation, safe walking and bicycling, shuttles and vanpools, and more.

 Join with thousands of Californians to demand real transportation choices

-Join leading community organizations and advocates in Sacramento and help ensure state policies and investments promote effective public transit, great walking and bicycling, and affordable homes.
-Together we will learn about the hottest issues from leaders like the Secretary of Business, Transportation and Housing Brian Kelly and Air Resources Board Chair Mary Nichols as well as leading advocates like James Corless of Transportation for America.
+Learned about the hottest issues from leaders like the Secretary of Business, Transportation and Housing Brian Kelly and Air Resources Board Chair Mary Nichols as well as leading advocates like James Corless of Transportation for America

 After years of transportation funding cuts, the Great Recession, and state budget crises, we are building momentum in the state capitol to restore transportation funding and focus our resources on transportation projects and programs that will serve all Californians.
 This spring, leaders in Sacramento are considering bills that would invest in world-class public transportation, safer places to walk and bike, and affordable, accessible housing.